srushtii-m/srushtii-m.github.io/_portfolio/portfolio-2.md

     * Data Preprocessing: Amazon product data was structured into a dictionary, extracting key attributes such as product ID, title, category, sales rank, and reviews.
         * Attribute Extraction: Isolated key data such as ID, ASIN, Title, Group, Salesrank, Similar products, Categories, and Reviews from the text.
         * Text Cleaning: Removed stopwords and cleaned text in the Categories section.
-        * Segmentation and Merging: Divided the data by product Group (DVD, Music, Video, Audio), then combined and verified the counts
+        * Segmentation and Merging: Divided the data by product Group (DVD, Music, Video, Audio), then combined and verified the counts.
         * Similarity Analysis: Stripped and compared category words between products to calculate similarity.
         * Data Organization: Organized all processed data and metrics into a structured dictionary format.

     * Network Analysis and Regression Modeling: Created a network of products based on similarities, using the Jaccard index for edge weights.
-Degree centrality and clustering coefficient metrics were analyzed, informing the regression model used to predict product sales ranks.\
+Degree centrality and clustering coefficient metrics were analyzed, informing the regression model used to predict product sales ranks.
     The regression model, designed to predict Sales Rank where a lower rank indicates higher sales, anticipates negative coefficients, as an increase in feature values should correspond to a lower rank.
 To enhance the model's performance, regularization techniques like Lasso and Ridge Regression were utilized for feature selection and modification.

     ![image4](/images/amazon_histograms.png)

-    From the above visualizations, we can observe that:\
+    From the above visualizations, we can observe that:
         • There are few products with average rating as 0.
 In the regression model, products with an average rating of 0 were excluded under the assumption that these represented instances of missing ratings and were therefore considered outliers.\
         • A few nodes with degree centrality above 0 are key, as they could be influential or catalyst products in the network, likely due to their role as essential accessories or components for other products.\
         • Many products in the Amazon co-purchase dataset have a clustering coefficient over 0.2, about one-sixth based on the area under the curve.
 This data can inform a priority queue for promoting and advertising products, aiding in enhancing engagement through inorganic growth strategies.